WPCD-Workflows/documentation/source/old/isip/public/xml/isip_timeline.rst

 -  November:

-   -  Launch a full ITM workflow on GRID
+   -  Launch a full EU-IM workflow on GRID
    -  Deliver simulation catalogue querying tool
    -  Merge HPC2K, WS2K and FC2K into a unified tool
    -  Visit for visualisation of time dependence